-- You can choose to have the overlay displayed all the time during a crop session, or to have Effects only display the overlay when your cursor is in the preview area of the workspace. - When working with the Triangles or the Golden Spiral overlays, the Flip Overlay options will be visible, letting you flip the orientation of the overlays horizontally (Golden Spiral only) or vertically (Golden Spiral and Triangles).
+- You can choose to have the overlay displayed all the time during a crop session, or to have Effects only display the overlay when your cursor is in the preview area of the workspace.

+- Rule of Thirds

+Grid

+Diagonal

+Triangles

+Golden Ratio

+Golden Spiral

+None

+Always Show Overlay

+Auto Hide Overlay

+Flip Overlay Horizontal

+Flip Overlay Vertical

-The Crop Overlay pop-up includes seven options for setting and displaying overlays.
+The Crop Overlay pop-up

+includes seven options for setting and displaying overlays.